quizbowl/collegecalendar/difficulty-scale.md

 But HS nationals is near Medium difficulty.

 [^1]: This scale is preferably called “the college quizbowl calendar difficulty scale”
-      (or “the collegequizbowlcalendar.com difficulty scale”),
+      (or “the collegequizbowlcalendar.com difficulty scale,”
-      and the unit of difficulty is a “dot” (not “circle” or “star” or “level”).
+      or “the difficulty scale used by the college quizbowl calendar”), and the unit of difficulty is a “dot” (not “circle” or “star” or “level”).